Guide to Phishing and Spam

 - Change passwords that are similar or the same as your compromised password

 - Unique, complex passwords are one of the best ways to secure your account(s).
-Password managers, such as LastPass, auto-fill your credentials for you, allowing for easy and convenient account management while using long, complex, and secure passwords.
+Password managers, such as Dashlane, auto-fill your credentials for you, allowing for easy and convenient account management while using long, complex, and secure passwords.

 - Notify the appropriate Wharton Computing support team (see "Contact" below)